He-Man: Chip 'n Dale: Rescue Rangers

 He-Man and Skeletor both make cameo appearances in the 2022 film Chip 'n Dale: Rescue Rangers.

 Reboot film

-On April 29, 2019, actor Noah Centineo confirmed in an appearance on The Tonight Show Starring Jimmy Fallon that he would be playing He-Man in the Masters of the Universe film, which was due to begin production in July 2019 and set for a 2020 release.
-However, due to the ongoing COVID-19 pandemic he pulled out of casting two years later.
+On April 29, 2019, actor Noah Centineo confirmed in an appearance on The Tonight Show Starring Jimmy Fallon that he would be playing He-Man in the Masters of the Universe reboot film, which was due to begin production in July 2019 and set for a 2020 release.
+However, due to the ongoing COVID-19 pandemic, he pulled out of casting two years later.
 In January 2022, it was announced that Kyle Allen had been cast in the role, with filming to begin that summer.
+The movie was then canceled by Netflix and acquired by Amazon MGM.
+Nicholas Galitzine was cast as the character in May 2024.

 Merchandise

 Masters of the Universe Classics (2008)

 This action-figure line combined elements from the He-Man universe into a cohesive storyline with biographies on the figures' packaging.
 These biographies suggested that several "He-Men" have come into existence – such as Vikor (based on an early concept design for the vintage He-Man), Oo-Larr (based on the jungle He-Man from the first minicomic.
 Adam takes over as King of Eternia as King He-Man, marries Teela, and they have a son named Dare.